London Stadium: Athletics

 Emma Coburn set a World Championship record whilst winning the 3000m steeplechase.

 London had bid to host the 2015 World Athletics Championships using the Olympic Stadium.
 The bid to host the event at the stadium was withdrawn, due to uncertainties arising out of who would operate it after the Olympics, as a number of plans for the stadium involved removing the athletics track.
 With issues resolved over keeping the athletics track in the stadium, London bid for the 2017 World Athletics Championships.
 The bid was supported by London's Mayor Boris Johnson and the British Government.
 On 11 November 2011, the IAAF awarded the 2017 World Championships to London.
 The World Para Athletics Championships were planned to take place a month before the able-bodied championships originally at the Alexander Stadium in Birmingham before being switched to the stadium.

-At the championships Great Britain set a European record whilst winning the men's 4x100m, while Emma Coburn set a championship record in the 3000m steeplechase.
+At the championships Great Britain set a European record whilst winning the men's 4 × 100 m, while Emma Coburn set a championship record in the 3000m steeplechase.
 Rosângela Santos set a South American record in the 100m.
 An Asian record was set by Lyu Huihui in the javelin.